 In November 2008, Cindy took a tumble off a loaded flatbed and suffered a devastating injury that shattered her nose and both of her wrists.
 After several surgeries, multiple doctors and 3 years of recovery, Cindy found that her truck driving career was over.
 With heavy restrictions on the use of her hands and wrists Cindy was not left with many options for a new career.

 With a powerful love for the road and refusing to sit back and do nothing, Cindy started her own pilot car business in the summer of 2011 in Mississippi.
-Cindy now lives in Arkansas, runs her business, rides her Harley and is enjoying being close to her 5 grandchildren.
+Cindy now lives in Arkansas, runs her growing business, rides her Harley when she can and is enjoying being close to her 5 grandchildren.

 We love hearing from the readers.
 Please drop us a line and let us know what you thought of the book and Cindy's experiences.